bitovi/academy/src/angular/10-updating-service-params/updating-service-params.md

 Because our API returns different data types that follow the same structure, we need change our `ResponseData` interface to accept any kind of type, including the interfaces for city and state.
 Change the `ResponseData` interface in the `src/app/restaurant/restaurant.service.ts` to use generics!

+### What you need to know

+You already know how to use generics, you TypeScript guru!

 ### The solution

 __src/app/restaurant/restaurant.service.ts__